AstroBarker/sordine/README.md

 Rules are listed in [ruff.toml](ruff.toml).
 To check all python in the current directory, you may `ruff .`.
 To format a given file according to `ruff.toml`, run `ruff format file.py`.
+Checks for formatting are performed on each push / PR.